abs-lang/abs/docs/syntax/operators.md

 That's about it for this section!

-You can now head over to read about data types available in ABS, starting from the [string](/types/string).
+You can now head over to read about [commenting code](/syntax/comments).